just-innovative-bro/AI-chat-bot/README.md

 Words.pkl – This is a pickle file in which we store the words Python object that contains a list of our vocabulary.
 Classes.pkl – The classes pickle file contains the list of categories.
 Chatbot_model.h5 – This is the trained model that contains information about the model and has weights of the neurons.
 Chatgui.py – This is the Python script in which we implemented GUI for our chatbot.
 Users can easily interact with the bot.

 #  5 steps to create a chatbot in Python
-1.Import and load the data file
+1. Import and load the data file
-2.Preprocess data
+2. Preprocess data
-3.Create training and testing data
+3. Create training and testing data
-4.Build the model
+4. Build the model
-5.Predict the response
+5. Predict the response

+## Import and load the data file

+First, make a file name as train_chatbot.py.
+We import the necessary packages for our chatbot and initialize the variables we will use in our Python project.

+The data file is in JSON format so we used the json package to parse the JSON file into Python.
+This is how our intents.json file looks like.